I've been an obsessed hard rock & heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 The glam/sleaze rock movement of the late '80s and early '90s tends to be associated with Los Angeles, but New York City had a fairly robust hard rock scene of its own at the time.
 Many New York based bands like Law & Order, Circus of Power, Warrior Soul, the Cycle Sluts from Hell, and Spread Eagle (to name just a few) landed major record deals during the era, but none of them managed to break out in a big way like their L.A. counterparts.

 Until recently, I had only the vaguest memory of this band.
-When Language... came out in 1991, I was still in the midst of my all-thrash-metal, all-the-time phase and wasn't paying attention to so-called "glam" bands.
+When Language... came out, I was in the midst of my all-thrash-metal, all-the-time phase and wasn't paying attention to so-called "glam" bands.
 However, one of my college friends happened to catch a Throbs gig at a local club (I believe it was L'amour in Brooklyn, NY), and he was so blown away by them that he tried to sell me on them for several weeks afterward.
 My reaction was something like, "The 'Throbs'?
 What kind of stupid name is that?
 The singer calls himself 'Sweetheart'?
 Yeah, no thanks.
 I'll be over here listening to Overkill and Sepultura if you need me."
 (My narrow minded, if-it-ain't-metal-then-it's-crap elitist attitude did eventually erode with time, by the way.)

 I didn't think about The Throbs again till nearly 30 years later, when I came across a near-mint CD copy of The Language of Thieves and Vagabonds in a thrift shop.
 It turned out to be one of my better blind buys -- Language's sinister, almost Gothic take on the sleaze rock sound made it an instant keeper.
 Better late than never, right?
 (Ernesto, if by some chance you're reading this: you were right about these guys.
 I should've listened to you thirty years ago. )

 "Come Down Sister"